 I regretfully remember the Full British Breakfast at one of the beach-side shacks.
 Now, I always remember to eat only local preparations.

-I remember walking in the busy market full of wonderful food treats, trinkets of local a arts and crafts, and of course Spanish football jerseys.
+I remember walking in the busy market full of wonderful food treats, trinkets of local arts and crafts, and of course Spanish football jerseys.

 Then, there was the drive to Malaga that we made a few times.